HeleneZablit/website-x0x0/index.md

 </div>

-Using UMAP to reduce our features into 3 dimensions and DBSCAN to cluster our states revealed distinct clusters.
+We used UMAP to reduce our features into 3 dimensions and DBSCAN to cluster our states revealed distinct clusters.

 <div style="display: flex; justify-content: center; margin: 20px 0;">
     <iframe src="{{ site.baseurl }}/assets/img/question4/dbscan_clustering_on_umap.html"